 Of course, not everyone who plays these relationship games has narcissistic personality disorder.
 In fact, you might have used some of these tactics yourself at some point.

 Anyone can use manipulation tactics or any of the games listed here and not have a narcissistic personality disorder.

-The difference is that for someone with NPD, these behaviors aren’t rare or situational.
-They’re the way someone functions in relationships all the time.
+The difference is that for someone with narcissistic personality, these behaviors aren’t rare or situational.
+They’re the way they function in relationships all the time.

-Here are some common manipulation games someone with NPD might engage in:
+Here are some common manipulation games someone with narcissistic personality might engage in:

 You’ve probably heard of gaslighting since the term has gotten quite a bit of attention in the last few years.

 It’s actually based on an old movie called “Gaslight,” wherein the husband tries to make his wife feel like she’s losing her mind.